port-labs/port-docs/docs/platform-overview/self-service-actions/port-execution-agent/quickstart.md

 - [Setting Self-Service Actions In Port](../setting-self-service-actions-in-port) - to set up a Blueprint and Self-Service Actions.
 - [Changelog Listener](../../../tutorials/self-service-actions/webhook-actions/changelog-listener) - to create a Blueprint with `changelogDestination` to listen and act on changes in the Software Catalog.

+When using the execution agent, in the `url` field you need to provide a URL to an internal service (i.e. REST API) running inside your private network that the execution agent will be able to forward the Self-Service Action event to.

 :::note
 **IMPORTANT**: To make use of the **Port Execution Agent**, you need to configure: